AngelaYu-3/DEFinalProj/README.md

 ## Introduction

-This project was a final project in my high school PLTW Digital Electronics class.
+This project was a final project for my PLTW Digital Electronics class.
 I was inspired by [Simone Giertz's Everyday Calendar](https://www.youtube.com/watch?v=-lpvy-xkSNA) as well as the goal to work out daily consistently.
-(Especially going into college, this goal seems to be more pertinent)

 ![finalProduct](finalProd.gif)